korekontrol/docker-graphite/README.md

 Simple graphite installation.

 # Security
-When cntainer starts, it tries to create django admin user.
+When container starts, it tries to create django admin user.
 It's email can be set using env variable.
 To set admin's password, you should execute:
 `docker exec -ti <container_name> graphite-manage changepassword admin`

 # Env variables